GeographicaGS/Elcano-iepg/README.md

 # Scripts

-Update application from XLSX.
-From www-srv/src/data_calculus/year2015.xlsx it updates de PostgreSQL and REDIS.
+Update the whole platform from XLSX.
+From the input file www-srv/src/data_calculus/year2015.xlsx it updates de PostgreSQL and REDIS.
 It also makes a backup of the iepg_data schema of PostgreSQL.
 ```
 docker exec elcanoiepg_api_backend_1 python flux_updatewholeapp.py
 ```

 RUN calculus engine XLSX to XLSX.
 From www-srv/src/data_calculus/year2015.xlsx, it generates the engine output at www-srv/src/data_calculus/calculus2015.xlsx.
 ```
 docker exec elcanoiepg_api_backend_1 python flux_xlsxtoxlsx.py
 ```

 Update REDIS from PostgreSQL
 ```
 docker exec elcanoiepg_api_backend_1 python updatecache.py